Kyrd0x/capev2-proxmox-setup/README.md

 ## Setting up Windows 10 Guest

 Download the Microsoft official Windows 10 ISO and the virtio drivers ISO [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso)\
-Create a VM as usual, I gave mine 2 CPUs / 4GB RAM / 64GB SSD for now, will see later.
+Create a VM as usual, I gave mine 4 CPUs / 8GB RAM / 64GB SSD for now, will see later.
+Give your VM a unique proxmox Name !!
 Since the goal is to have a Guest as realistic as possible, don't put Qemu Agent and other fancy stuff on.

+For the Windows install, go for the classical with a standard account, saying no to Microsoft fancy question.
+On boot up, set the IP to a static one, I put 10.12.0.71 in my case.
+We will setup Proxmox firewall in later section.

+Check [this](https://www.informatiweb.net/tutoriels/informatique/windows/windows-10-11-ajouter-l-editeur-de-gpo-gpedit-msc-sous-windows-famille.html) to enable ```gpedit.msc``` on Windows 10, we will need it

+Now in order for the cape agent to work, we need a 32 bits Python.
+I recommend to use ```Python 3.12.4```, available [here](https://www.python.org/downloads/release/python-3124/).
+Reason is some later versions won't have some libs in the default install.

+Then, there is quite some nice guides about how to setup a Windows guest (apps to install, noise to remove) you can refer to this link : https://endsec.au/blog/building-an-automated-malware-sandbox-using-cape/
+Also, CAPE team made some usefull script to disable noise & so, check them in ```installer/```

 ## Setting up the Proxmox REST API